• Skip to primary navigation

 An overhead shot of a bowl of Lebanese Sour Lentil Soup, with slices of lemon on the side, and a bunch of fresh coriander.

-Sometimes referred to as ‘Lemon Lentil Soup,’ this deliciously filling dish relies on onions and fresh cilantro for the soup base — then lemon juice to amp it up.
+Sometimes referred to as ‘sour lentil soup,’ this deliciously filling dish relies on onions and fresh cilantro for the soup base — then lemon juice to amp it up.

-There is no need to serve anything with this soup, in my opinion.
-It’s a complete, flavorsome meal on its own.
+Lebanese lentil soup with lemon is known locally as ‘adas bhamod,’ and there is no need to serve anything with it because it’s a complete, flavorsome meal on its own.

 Ingredients